unional/karma-systemjs-sample/README.md

 # Karma-systemjs-sample
 This is a sample project for [karma-systemjs](https://github.com/rolaveric/karma-systemjs)

-# What you need (for each sample, using *side-by-side* as an example)
-	cd side-by-side
+# Do this if you have not already
 	npm -g i jspm@beta
 	npm -g i karma-cli

+# What you need (using *side-by-side* as an example)
+	cd side-by-side
 	npm install
 	jspm install
 	karma start